kingharrison/rules.rockdafloor/README.md

 * Top Rocks: Hips and shoulders can face different directions.
 Higher level variations of steps and entrances are recognized.
 * Transitions: Transitions can leave the ground.
 * Footwork: Looking to be performed up on the knuckles.
-* Power Move: All power moves recognized up to one and a quarter revolution.
+* Power Move: Power moves that rotate but do not change body orientation in relation to the ground (ex backspin) can spin as many times as they like.
+All power moves that change body orientation in relation to the ground (ex windmills, flairs) are recognized up to one and a quarter revolution.
 Pauses in between spins will allow more recognition.
 * Freeze: When inverted can have two points of contact with the ground.
 * Acro: Can alternate between hands and feet.